 It’s okay to have a career as a mom.
 You are showing your kids that women are not less than men.
 You are showing them that women have an equal place in this world.

 Some might have a hard time with that statement, but our calling in this life is not decided by people.

 I reached a point where I knew I had to answer to no one besides myself, my family, and God.
 Society has expectations, but society’s expectations are not going to determine my calling.

 While I loved my times as a stay-at-home mom, I have a career-driven part of myself that I can’t ignore.
 I am so grateful to have the opportunity to work part-time.

 While it is difficult to grow a career when you are part-time, it at least keeps you treading water.
 I am okay with that at this stage in life.

 Lastly, you need to remember that you are doing the best that you can.

-The fact that you are carefully considering this decision is enough to show how conscientious and loving you are as a mother.
+The fact that you are carefully considering this decision shows how loving you are as a mother.

 If you have a gut feeling, follow it.
-If you are like me where your head and heart have equal pull, keep an open mind and don’t be afraid to try things and take risks.
+If your head and heart have equal pull (like me), keep an open mind.
+Don’t be afraid to try things and take risks.